troygeiger/ElegooNeptune4_MoonrakerFix/README.md

-# Elegoo Neptune 4 Pro - Moonraker Metadata FIx
+# Elegoo Neptune 4 Pro - Moonraker Metadata Fix

 Up to and including the latest firmware version (1.1.2.53), thumbnails and other metadata would not be displayed when using other slicers such as Orca Slicer or